cyberbotics/webots-doc/guide/controller-plugin.md

 There are two entry points to the remote-control library:

+- `bool wbr_init(WbrInterface *ri)`This function is called by libController to initialize the remote control library.
+It is called after the first `wb_robot_set_mode()` call.
+The aim of this function is to map the functions given into the `WbrInterface` structure with functions inside the remote-control library.
+- `void wbr_cleanup()`This function is called by libController to cleanup the library.

 The `WbrInterface` structure has several functions (mandatory) which have to be mapped to let the remote-control library run smoothly.
 Here they are:

+- `bool wbr_start(void *arg)`This function is called when the connection with the real robot should start.
+The return value of this function should inform if the connection has been a success or not.
+The argument matches with the argument given to `wb_robot_set_mode()` when initializing the remote-control.
+As the robot window library is often responsible in calling `wb_robot_set_mode()`, the structure passed between them should match.
+- `void wbr_stop()`This function is called when the connection with the real robot should stop.
+Typically a command stopping the real robot actuators should be sent just before stopping the connection.
+- `bool wbr_has_failed()`This function is called very often by libController to check the validity of the connection.
+The value returned by this function should always match with the connection validity.
+- `void wbr_stop_actuators()`This function is called to stop the actuators of the real robot.
+This is called when the user pressed the pause button of the simulator.
+- `int wbr_robot_step(int period)`This function is called when the controller enters in the step loop.
+The aim of this function is to send the actuator commands and then to read the vaues of the enabled sensors.
+The timing problem should be solved there.
+The robot should wait at least *period* milliseconds, and returns the delta time if this *period* is exceeded.

 As said above, all the Webots API functionalities that should work with the real robot have to be wrapped into the remote-control library.
 To achieve this:

+- The internal state of the libController has to be setup to match with the current state of the robot.Typically, when the value of a sensor is known the corresponding `wbr_sensor_set_value()` has to be called.
+- The commands send to the libController have to be wrapped.Typically, when the command of an actuator is setup the corresponding `wbr_actuator_set_value()` is called, and has to be sent to the real robot.

 The complete definition of the remote control API and of the `WbrInterface` structure is contained in